 A grade of C minimum is mandatory for all VST courses; any VST course can only be repeated one time.

 The accrediting body is the American Veterinary Medical Association which dictates what students must master (Essential and Recommended Skills List) before graduating from an accredited program.
-Updated tetanus vaccine is required for entry into the program.
-Student must be able to complete all of the essential tasks set forth by the AVMA to graduate from the program.
+An updated tetanus vaccine is required for entry into the program.
+The student must be able to complete all of the essential tasks set forth by the AVMA to graduate from the program.
 The “Veterinary Technology Student Essential and Recommended Skills List”.
 Additional tasks are set forth by each VST class as indicated in the respective course outlines.

 Program and Course Information

 HEGIS Code - 5402, CIP Code - 51.0808

 Veterinary Science Technology is a growing field that offers a variety of careers to individuals interested in working with animals either as technicians or as members of a scientific community.
 For many people, the study of veterinary technology serves as a starting point for entry into various animal and health-related careers.